lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 - That **needs** are the **same for everyone** and that is **our own responsibility** to fulfill them.

 - The **strategies** to **fulfill the need** are what **varies** between humans.
 As we can choose different ways to satisfy them.
 One may agree or not in the strategy that the other chose.
-Conflicts tend to arise due to unspoken disagreements.
+Conflicts tend to arise due to unspoken disagreements on the chosen strategy.

 | Observation           | Feelings       | Need            | Strategy       |
 | ------------------ |: ---------------- :|  ------------------- :|------------------- :|